Virginia Tech® home

 SLF egg masses are 1-1.5" long and ½-¾" wide, shiny and grayish-brown in color when fresh.
 They weather to a flat gray-brown color with age.

-If you are in a location not under quarantine, without a known infestation, or you’re just not sure:
+If you are in a location not under quarantine, without a known infestation indicated on the map: